yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 -rw-rw---- 1 biouser biouser  1251148 Nov 19 14:22 reads.left.fq.gz
 -rw-rw---- 1 biouser biouser  1272939 Nov 19 14:22 reads.right.fq.gz
 ```
+You can easily realise that files written by container are owned by root.

-what if you are not a root user?
-It will become difficult to view those files that are owned by root user.
+What if you are not a root user?
+It will become difficult to view those files that are owned by a root user.

-One tedious way is go inside the container and change the permissions of files.
+One tedious way is to go inside the container and change the permissions of files.

-Alernative option is to set Docker user when running your container:
+Alernative option is to set Docker user when starting your container:

 ```bash
 docker run  --user "$(id -u):$(id -g)" --rm -v /home/biouser/Downloads:/data biocontainers/fastqc:v0.11.9_cv7  fastqc /data/reads.left.fq.gz